 Fast-forward to October of 2013, over a year after Roger had begun an arduous struggle with cancer, during which he continued to teach, preach and provide visionary leadership at Mount Hermon.
 In spite of all that he was going through at that time, he agreed to meet with me in his office to address specific questions I had regarding my future.
-I had been feeling as though God might be calling me to ministry on this work/life balance thing, and figured Roger could guide me in knowing if that was actually the case.
-In spite of it being a very difficult time for Roger with his declining health, he spent over two and a half hours with me that evening in his office with an intensity and delight that I can’t quite do justice with words.
+I had been sensing that God was calling me to a ministry around work/life balance and figured Roger could help guide me in knowing if that was actually the case.
+In spite of it being a very difficult time for him with his declining health, he spent over two and a half hours with me that evening in his office with intensity and delight that I can’t quite do justice with words.
 My direct question to him was,

-“Roger, how had you known that it was God calling when you gave up your successful career and beautiful home to go into ministry?”, was my direct question to him.
+“Roger, how had you known that it was God calling when you gave up your successful career and beautiful home to go into ministry?”

 Roger’s response was crystal clear.
-He told me that that God had quite simply hit him over the head with a 2×4 when his calling arrived.
+He told me hat God had quite simply hit him over the head with a 2×4 when his calling arrived.
 It was obvious.
 There was no mistaking it.
 I would know for sure when it happened to me.

 And after hearing the specifics of his story, I had to agree!

-Roger went to his heavenly home on September 14, 2014, succumbing to the cancer that he called “his insidious dance partner”, after battling for more than two years.
+Roger went to his heavenly home on September 14, 2014, succumbing to cancer that he called “his insidious dance partner”.
 His death came just a few days after his 21st anniversary at Mount Hermon.
-Praise God for the gift I was given that day to be with Roger and to learn from the deep well of wisdom he had attained.
+Praise God for the gift I was given that day to be with Roger and to drink from the deep well of wisdom he offered.

 Well, Roger was right.
 There was no mistaking the 2×4 when it hits you.